 Plan the Dates of Your Trip

 This is important.
 If you’re able to randomly decide to take a vacation and leave your return date open-ended, you can include me among those who are jealous of your situation.
-Realistically, that is not the case for most of us – in vacation or retirement planning.
+Realistically, that is not the case for most of us – in vacation or future planning.
 When planning for your retirement, having a firm end-date in mind directs how much you need to be saving and what kind of corrective action you need to take, and with what urgency if you get off track.
 Committing to a specific time makes it real – instead of a thing we’re constantly pushing back.

 Make Travel Arrangements